schmurtzm/Miyoo-Mini-easy-logotweak/README.md

  An app for easy boot logo flashing on the Miyoo Mini

 ```
 !! **                                    Use it at your own risk :                                     ** !!
 !! ** logotweak write in the nand of the Miyoo Mini.
 A bad flash will cause your miyoo Mini to brick.  ** !!
 !! **      Check your battery level (don't use it with low battery level) and use a good SD card.      ** !!
+!! ** Do not use with firmware ulterior to 20220419.
+(20221216 and 20221224 are not supported for now) ** !!
 ```
 Easy Logotweak uses the flash app "Boot logo changer" created by Eggs and described in [the Wiki of Onion](https://github.com/jimgraygit/Onion/wiki/6.-Miyoo-mini-apps#boot-logo-changer-credit-eggs).